The Library is open on the King's Birthday public holiday, Monday 12 June 2023. View the public holiday opening hours.

 The National Archives UK, Guidance notes produced by the Digital Preservation Department, give advice and guidance on general issues which should be considered by the creators and managers of electronic records when selecting file formats for use.

 The National Library of Australia (NLA) has been researching issues and undertaking activities relating to digital preservation for a number of years.
-NLA: Recommended Practices for Digital Preservation provides advice for those with a long term responsibility for management and preservation of digital materials.
+Their Digital Preservation page brings together key resources.

 NLA: Digital preservation Policy Statement outlines the directions the National Library of Australia takes in preserving its digital collections, and in collaborating with others to enable the preservation of other digital information resources.